JCJunxing/JC-fine-tuned-model/README.md

 - **Evaluate**

 ## 3. Usage
-Here's a basic python code of how to use the the fine-tuned model:
+Here's a basic python code of how to use the the fine-tuned LLM model:

 ```python
 import torch